Honda Ascot: Ascot Innova (CB3/4)

 Launched on March 5, 1992, the (Ascot Innova) was also based on the CB Accord underpinnings, but was given an all-new, modern-looking and rounded body, with styling similar to the Honda Prelude BB4 series (1992–1996).
 It was the result of a joint effort with the Rover Group that provided Rover with the 600 series, and an Accord that was unique to Europe.
 The Innova retained the original Ascot's six-light greenhouse layout and horizontal taillights, as well as long, sleek and low body proportions (as opposed to the second-generation Ascot's upright stance and more Accord CF-like rear end).
 The Innova was fitted with frameless side glazing to provide for the "pillared hardtop" look, thus being Honda's answer to cars like the Toyota Carina ED/Toyota Corona EXiV, Nissan Bluebird ARX and Mitsubishi Emeraude.
 The Ascot Innova was sold in conjunction to the Ascot, and did not replace it.
+American actress Geena Davis featured in the promotional commercial for the car, which advertised it under the slogan “Hard Top Innovation”, thus the Innova name.

 The Ascot Innova was available in three four-cylinder engine choices: the 2.0-litre F20A unit, producing 135 PS in the less expensive 2.0iC and 2.0i versions with SOHC, 150 PS in the 2.0Si trim with DOHC, and the H-series 2.3-litre H23A engine fitted in the export versions of the Prelude, producing 165 bhp (the 2.3-litre versions were designated 2.3Si-Z).
-While the 2.0-litre versions maintained the 1695 mm width which allowed them to remain in the favorable tax class, the 2.3-litre Innovas were 1710 mm wide, as the engine displacement didn't allow them to remain in the lower tax band, and buyers in Japan were also liable for a higher annual road tax bill also.
+While the 2.0-litre versions maintained the 1695 mm width which allowed them to remain in the favorable tax class, the 2.3-litre Innovas were 1710 mm wide, and as the engine displacement didn't allow them to remain in the lower tax band, buyers in Japan were liable for a higher annual road tax bill.

-A 4-wheel steering system like the one in the Prelude was made available for the 2.0i, 2.0Si, and 2.3Si-Z versions.
-Apart from the cheapest 2.0iC version, which came with a 5-speed manual transmission, all Ascot Innovas came with a 4-speed automatic.
+An electronic 4-wheel steering system like the one in the Prelude was made available for the 2.0i, 2.0Si, and 2.3Si-Z versions, and higher spec trims were also available with a self locking LSD.
+Apart from the cheapest 2.0iC version, which came with a 5-speed manual transmission, all Ascot Innovas came with a 4-speed Honda Prosmatic automatic transmission.
 The Ascot Innova range started at ¥1,558,000 for the 2.0iC in the Tokyo sales area, while the most expensive 2.3Si-Z fetched ¥2,992,000 in Sapporo area, not including extra charges for options such as 4-wheel steering, moonroof, passenger airbag, cornering lamps or ABS.
-The television advertising campaign was built around the slogan "Hardtop Innovation" and featured the American actress Geena Davis.